minety/HEDM/HEDM_Platform/README.md

 For any questions or suggestions, please contact ytian6688@hotmail.com/ytian37@jhu.edu or rhurley6@jhu.edu.

-License: HEDM-Platform is distributed under the terms of the BSD 3-Clause license.
-All new contributions must be made under this license.
+License: HEDM-Platform is distributed under the BSD 3-Clause license, with all new contributions adhering to this license.

-Developed primarily within Prof. Ryan Hurley's research group at Johns Hopkins University (JHU), the HEDM-Platform software package is the creation of Ye Tian.
-Additionally, it is important to recognize that the author's work during his time with Prof. Todd Hufnagel's group also contributed to the development of this software.
+The HEDM-Platform software package was chiefly developed by Ye Tian during his postdoctoral stint in Prof. Ryan Hurley's research group at Johns Hopkins University (JHU).
+This phase was characterized by significant advancements and contributions to the project.
+Additionally, the insights gained from Ye Tian's time with Prof. Todd Hufnagel's group also played a part in shaping the development of the software.

 ---